unknown321/wampy/README.md

 ### Pre-install

-It is recommended to make a backup.
-See [BACKUP.md](./BACKUP.md).
-You should also read [USAGE.md](./USAGE.md) beforehand to get acquainted with quirks and bugs.
+You should read [USAGE.md](./USAGE.md) beforehand to get acquainted with quirks and bugs.

 Check [Device support](#device-support) table, find your device and select supported version for currently installed firmware.